-The Forensic Osteology Research Station (FOReSt) is an outdoor human decomposition facility located in Cullowhee, North Carolina in the Blue Ridge physiographic province at an altitude of 2271 feet above sea level.
-The mission of the Forensic Osteology Research Station is to promote education, research, and service.
+The Forensic Osteology Research Station (FOREST) was the second human decomposition research facility in the world, established in 2007.
+It is an outdoor human decomposition facility located in Cullowhee, North Carolina in the Blue Ridge physiographic province at an altitude of 2271 feet above sea level.

-The FOReSt and the donated human remains associated with it serve to educate students and professionals through experiential learning.
-The educational foci of the FOReSt are threefold:
+The FOREST and the donated human remains associated with it serve to educate students and professionals through experiential learning.
+The educational foci of the FOREST are threefold:

 1) Decomposition and the broader field of taphonomy 2) Systematic location and recovery of human remains 3) Human skeletal biology

-At the FOReSt, education is not limited to human students.
-Remains donated to the FOReSt aid in training Human Remains Detection (HRD) dogs.
+At the FOREST, education is not limited to human students.
+Remains donated to the FOREST aid in training Human Remains Detection (HRD) dogs.
 The service provided by HRD dogs and their handlers is crucial in locating human remains and bringing closure to families.

 The FOReSt is dedicated to research so that our understanding of postmortem events and their implications is deepened.
-Many of the research projects carried out at the FOReSt focus on improving our ability to estimate the post mortem interval, locate human remains, or understand variation in remains and their surroundings to improve our ability to interpret death scenes.
+Many of the research projects carried out at the FOREST focus on improving our ability to estimate the postmortem interval, locate human remains, or understand variation in remains and their surroundings to improve our ability to interpret death scenes.

 For further information regarding the donation process or to ask questions, please

 The Western Carolina Human Identification Laboratory (WCHIL) is a fully equipped facility dedicated to the recovery, storage, and analysis of human remains.
 The main WCHIL facility covers 1100 square feet.
 This laboratory has a single body morgue refrigerator and freezer for the handling and maintenance of fresh and decomposing human remains.
 The facility is fully equipped for: